 If television is hurting your family, go now, humble yourself, and tear the power cord off the back (Ps 101:3).
 If you are bitter toward your spouse, go now, humble yourself, and clear the air completely (Eph 5:33; Col 3:19).
 If you have neglected the spiritual training of your children, go now, humble yourself, and start over today (Ps 34:11; Eph 6:4).

-If you have a problem with Internet temptations, go now, humble yourself, and tell your parent or spouse to set up password-protected filters to save you from evil.
+If you have a problem with Internet temptation, go now, humble yourself, and tell your parent or spouse to set up password-protected filters to save you.
 If you know you have been intemperate with food or drink, go now, humble yourself, and lay down the law with close witnesses for godly limitations on food or wine (Pr 23:2; I Cor 9:24-27).

 If you have not done much for your parents recently, go now, humble yourself, and take them out for dinner tonight (Eph 6:1-3; I Tim 5:8).
 If you are behind on any debts, go now, humble yourself, and pay the debt today, or tell the creditor when you will pay (Pr 3:27-28; Rom 13:8).
 If you have not done anything for any brother in two days, go now, humble yourself, and do something kind for one today (Heb 3:12-13; Acts 20:35).